hubmapconsortium/antibody-api/scripts/README.md

 The script './scripts/build_openapi_client.sh' will create/update the client API from the OpenAPI specification located at './antibody-api-spec.yml'.
 The client will be built in the 'hu-bap-antibody-api-client' directory.

-## Check .csv file upload
+## Verify .csv file upload

-The script './determine_that_csv_file_was_properly_loaded.py' is used to determine if data in the .csv file is present in PosgreSQL, ElasticSearch, and Assets.
-Documentation for running the file is available with the '-h' optional argument.
+The script './verify_csv_file_was_properly_loaded.py' is used to determine if data in the .csv file is present in PosgreSQL, ElasticSearch, and Assets.
+Documentation for running the program is available with the '-h' optional argument.

+## Verify ElasticSearch matches PostgreSQL

+The script './verify_db_in_elasticsearch.py' is used to determine if all of the data in the PostgreSQL database is represented in ElasticSearch.
+Documentation for running the program is available with the '-h' optional argument.

 ## Docker Scripts
 These scripts package the docker "magic".
 They must be run from the repo root folder.